The Future of International Trade

 The third opportunity for companies is to re-engage with the Department for International Trade.
 Ben felt that the team was thinking and acting in a more commercial manner and have a real commitment to support UK businesses overseas in the most effective way possible.

 Brian Dent echoed Ben's comments.
 He reminded delegates that whilst the media and political context tends to place international trade on a country to country footing, the reality is that business is still conducted at the people to people level.
 Understanding the local culture and understanding how the local culture values the UK brand is vital.
-Many SME's lack this insight which is where consulting team from Newable's Export Engine can really help businesses.
+Many SME's lack this insight which is where the consulting team from Newable's Export Engine can really help businesses.

 Senior business executives looking through this lens, rather than looking into a crystal ball, can develop and implement effective exporting strategies right now.